-During 2021 and 2022, operating costs were incurred in Australian and US dollars, and Arab Emirates Dirham.
+During 2022 and 2023, operating costs were incurred in Australian and US dollars, and Arab Emirates Dirham.

-Throughout 2021 and 2022, the Group held its liquid funds in US and Australian dollars.
+Throughout 2022 and 2023, the Group held its liquid funds in US and Australian dollars.

 Fluctuations in the Australian dollar/US dollar exchange rate have impacted the underlying performance of the Group.
-The Group's policy is not to hedge the Australian dollar/US dollar exchange rate risk as income (cash inflows) and expenses (cash outflows), are predominantly denominated in US dollars, with the exception of Australian dollar denominated equity funding, consequently surplus funds are primarily held in US dollars.
+The Group's policy is not to hedge the Australian dollar/US dollar exchange rate risk as income (cash inflows) and expenses (cash outflows), are predominantly denominated in Australian dollars.
 The impact of Arab Emirates Dirham was not material.